Jolyon Maugham: Legal challenges to Brexit

 Maugham brought an unsuccessful case by British expatriates in Europe who objected to their loss of European Union citizenship, a case to clarify whether the Brexit process can be reversed by Parliament, and a failed legal challenge to referendum spending by Vote Leave.

 Affiliations with political parties

 Maugham had advised the Labour Party on tax policy under Ed Miliband.
-He was formerly on the advisory council of liberal conservative think tank Bright Blue, which advises the Conservative Party.
+In 2018, he was on the advisory council of liberal conservative think tank Bright Blue, which advises the Conservative Party.
 The Times reported that Maugham "flirted with Labour in the run-up to the 2015 election, harbouring a fleeting fantasy of becoming attorney-general, but decided he wasn't a party political animal".

 The Good Law Project

 Maugham is the founder and Executive Director of the Good Law Project (GLP), a not-for-profit campaign organisation that aims to use the law to protect the interests of the public.

 During the COVID-19 pandemic in the United Kingdom, the Good Law Project joined with the Runnymede Trust in challenging the appointments of key figures in the British government's pandemic response, such as Kate Bingham and Dido Harding.
 GLP alleged their appointments were the result of a "culture of cronyism and the highly secretive use of billions of pounds of public funds".
 In June 2021, the challenge against the appointment of Bingham was dropped.
 The court ruled that the GLP did not have standing to bring the claims, but for the Runnymede claim ruled that the health secretary, Matt Hancock, failed to comply with his equality duty in making the appointments.

 In November 2021, the company Platform 14, which supplied face shields during the COVID-19 pandemic said it would sue GLP for defamation after GLP alleged the firm had obtained its £120m contract through political connections and had supplied substandard equipment.
 In a separate case, regarding the award of PPE contracts to healthcare company Abingdon Health, Maugham apologised on behalf of GLP to the Health Secretary and the High Court for publishing a witness statement which had not been entered into evidence in the case, a breach of civil procedure rules.

 A 2022 profile in The Times described him as "the Marmite of the Bar", who "rose from relative obscurity to found the Good Law Project".